Theology, ethnography, and politics.

 - the messier, often entirely un-grounded business of politics;

 - their intersection in contemporary questions of religious pluralism.

-This continues the themes of his master’s thesis, Dramatic Tensions and New Resolutions: Seeking a Plausible Ethnographic Theology, which (God willing) no one will ever read.
+This continues the themes of my master’s thesis, Dramatic Tensions and New Resolutions: Seeking a Plausible Ethnographic Theology, which (God willing) no one will ever read.